 The applicant shall submit a copy of the Conversion Plan to the city for comments prior to submitting the tentative plan to the county.
-The city's comments as to whether the Conversion Plan complies with the city's future development plans shall be submitted with the tentative plan.
+The city's comments as to whether the Conversion Plan complies with the city's adopted public facility plans or anticipated extension of public facilities identified in adopted public facility plans shall be submitted with the tentative plan.
 The city may recommend that the application be approved, denied, or be approved with conditions.